gemc/clas12Tags_old/README.md

 Magnetic Fields
 ---------------

-You can change the magnetic field using the SCALE_FIELD option.
+You can scale magnetic fields using the SCALE_FIELD option.
 To do that copy the gcard somewhere first, then modify it.
 The gcard can work from any location.
 Example on how to run at 80% torus field (inbending) and 60% solenoid field:

 ```